ttu/json-flatfile-datastore/README.md

 collection.InsertMany(newItems);
 ```

-`Insert`-methods will update the inserted object's `Id`-field, if it has a field with that name and the field is writable.
-If the `Id`-field is missing from the dynamic object, a field is added with the correct value.
-If an `Anonymous type` is used for insert, `id` will be added to the persisted object if the `id`-field is missing.
-If the `id` is present, then that value will be used.
+`Insert`-methods will update an object's `Id`-field if the field exists and is writable.
+If the dynamic object is missing an `Id`-field, one will be added with the correct value.
+When using an `anonymous type` for insertion, if the `id` field is missing, it will be added to the persisted object.
+If an `id` field is already present, its value will be used.

 ```csharp
 var newItems = new[]